aodin/golang-for-pythonistas/golang-maps-for-pythonistas.md

 aliases = make(map[string]string)
 ```

-This declare and make syntax is clunky and map initialization is better done with [short variable declarations](https://golang.org/ref/spec#Short_variable_declarations) when possible by using either of the following:
+This declare and make syntax is clunky and map initialization is better done with [short variable declarations](https://golang.org/ref/spec#Short_variable_declarations) - when possible - by using either of the following:

 ```go
 aliases := map[string]string{}
 aliases := make(map[string]string)
 ```

-Failure to initialize the map using the short syntax is a compile-time error:
+As type is inferred, it is impossible to use an un-made map using the short form.
+Any syntax mistakes made during declaration would become compile-time errors:

 ```go
 aliases := map[string]string
 ```